jpmonettas/docker-flow-storm-basic/Readme.md

 ## Instructions

 - clone this repo, and cd into it
+- make usre the procet.clj contains the latest versions of `com.github.jpmonettas/clojure` and `com.github.jpmonettas/flow-storm-inst`
 - `make build ` will build the docker image (run only once)
 - `make run` will run the container, exposing nRepl port 31401 and sharing your ~/.m2 repo with it
 - `make connect-repl` will connect a repl to the exposed 31401 server (requires lein on your box)